plawande/springHibernate/src/main/resources/Notes/join-fetch_working.md

 Just two queries generated as opposed to three in the 1st case.
 Weird!
 Now revert case-2 (add back (fetch=FetchType.LAZY) on Passport.java)
-and keeping case-1 as base let's make another change.
+and keeping case-1 as base let's make the below change.

 <u>Case-3</u>